No More Mistakes —Don’t Get Your Sales Job Offer Rescinded

-Contact the organization and see what you can discover and learn.
+Contact the company and see what you can discover and learn more.
 Do it because you want to know what happened and learn from the experience.

 Figure out if there was a mistake.
 Although it‘s frustrating, spending your time brooding won’t help.
 See if you can set up a call with human resources or the hiring manager to discuss or potentially resolve the issue.

 Perhaps there was an error, oversight, or mix-up?